-Heroin is the illegal drug, commonly abused in the United States.
+Heroin is an illegal drug, commonly abused in the United States.
 This drug belongs to the opiate family and synthesized from morphine.
-According to the National Institute of on drug abuse(NIDA), the number of people using heroin is steadily rising since 2007.
+According to the National Institute of drug abuse(NIDA), the number of people using heroin is steadily rising since 2007.
 Heroin appears in many forms, it can be brown or white powder and a black sticky substance called black tar heroin.
 Other names include horse, big H, hell dust, and smack.

 How and why do people use Heroin

 Heroin comes in many forms and people smoke, sniff, snort, and inject into the muscles, skin, and veins.
 Regardless of the mode of administration, heroin quickly delivers a potent effect.
 Due to the easy availability and increased supply, people from many backgrounds use heroin readily.
-Heroin is abused by many people for the immediate pleasure feelings.
+Heroin is abused by many people for immediate pleasure feelings.
 People experience a surge of comfort feeling called the “rush” and a warm cal feeling all over the body when they use it.

 Heroin is highly addictive, as it is derived from the opium poppy referred to as “the joy plant”.
 Its highly addictive properties instantly give an extremely good feeling at the first use and cause heroin addiction.
 The brain is hijacked by the heroin addiction the addict will go to any extreme level to get that euphoric feeling.
 Like other opioids, heroin increases the amount of dopamine to the brain’s limbic reward system.
-When a person abuse heroin, the dopamine is flushed to the limbic reward system causing the rush of pleasure feeling.
-This high feeling increases the heroin dependency and addiction.
+When a person abuse heroin, the dopamine is flushed to the limbic reward system causing the rush of pleasant feeling.
+This high feeling increases heroin dependency and addiction.

 Signs and symptoms of Heroin Abuse